 Various software modules are designed by different software developers.
-No need to mention that in such cases each component may have a different working logic.
+No need to mention that in such cases each component may have different working logic.
 Integration testing makes sure that software modules in the product share the common logic.

 In case you are wondering, this amusing name is derived from hardware testing: a device was approved at the initial stage if it did not smoke the first time it was turned on.

-So, if a product has passed a smoke test, the QA & testing team may enter on deeper testing.
+So, if a product has passed a smoke test, the QA & testing team may enter deeper testing.
 In case a product has failed the test, you may require to fix the bugs and then provide you with another build.

 The multiple advantages lie on the surface:

 - Smoke testing reveals serious issues at the initial stage.

 - Gives confidence that critical components and features are working.

 - Detects major bugs that must be fixed.

 - Saves time and effort for testers.

 - Reflects progress.